Style Living Self Celebrity Geeky News and Views

 Themes

 Each year’s celebration is centered on a theme.
-For 2023, the International Women's Day website is using the hashtag #EmbraceEquity for its campaign.

 International Women's Day website